Iceman (Marvel Comics): Friendships and relationships

-Iceman had a brief relationship with a Japanese-American New Yorker named Opal Tanaka.
+Iceman had a long term relationship with a Japanese-American New Yorker named Opal Tanaka.
 He subsequently exhibited strong feelings for his fellow X-Man Polaris, but she did not return those feelings, due to her feelings towards Havok.
 Northstar developed an unrequited crush for Iceman during their time on the same team, though Iceman never did find out about this.
 Iceman later had a brief relationship with the Xavier School's nurse, Annie, but she eventually left him for Havok, who had just left Polaris at the altar.
 When Iceman attempted to rekindle his relationship with Polaris, that too ended abruptly, and Polaris returned to Havok.
 Iceman then had a relationship with the X-Men's enemy Mystique, who later betrayed him, despite her continued fixation on him, in as much as she stated that she would either kill him or cure him of his personal uncertainty.
+He had a relationship with Kitty Pryde.

 Iceman has long-lasting friendships with Spider-Man, Firestar and the Human Torch.